Animal hoarding: Problems with prosecuting hoarders

 Further, since animal hoarding cases do not get widespread attention, they do not garner community support, which is also a disincentive for prosecution.
 Additionally, officials may opt to forgo charges or enter into lenient plea-bargains in exchange for custody of the animals because they fear that the animals will languish in shelters while prosecution is pending.
 These attempts to "strike a balance between helping both the hoarder and the animals involved" are generally ineffective because of high recidivism rates among hoarders.

 When hoarders are prosecuted, there is broad inconsistency in the number and severity of charges brought.
 These inconsistencies may arise because some prosecutors and judges discourage multiple charges, believing that they "clog" the system.
 The difficulty of proving each charge also accounts for these inconsistencies.
 In order to bring one charge of cruelty for each animal, prosecutors and animal agencies must provide proof of cruelty to each animal, matching each animal with its count number.
 Adversely, charging the hoarder with only one count reduces the burdens on the system, the prosecutors, and the animal agencies, but undermines the severity of the charges.
 Laws that create a separate offense of animal hoarding may solve this problem by allowing one count of hoarding to be brought in every case that encompasses the hoarding aspect of the charge rather than focusing on each individual count of cruelty.

 United Kingdom

-In the United Kingdom, an RSPCA spokeswoman said the society was campaigning for legislation to monitor people who take in large numbers of animals.
+In the United Kingdom, there are no direct laws regarding hoarding, and no specific limit on the number of animals a person may keep.
+However, individuals may be charged under the Animal Welfare Act 2006 for failing to meet their duty of care regarding housing needs.